facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Davis

-During quarantine, I kept busy in a few different ways.
+During the quarantine, I kept busy in a few different ways.
 As a sports fan, I was glad that various leagues were active.
-It was like a bit of normal life during all the challenges we had faced.
+It was like a bit of normal life during all the challenges we faced.
 When I had time, I was able to go outside and play golf with friends and take walks with my family and our dog.
-I also got to spend time in the kitchen cooking and baking and trying out different recipes.
+I also got to spent time in the kitchen cooking and baking and trying out different recipes.

 One of my goals for 2021 is to find new ways to increase our efficiency by communicating and standardizing best practices across the team.
 Training and communication are so important to a team’s success, and I want to make sure we stay on the same page despite working remotely.

 Breaking away is an important trend that will continue in 2021.
 The pandemic didn’t slow it down in 2020, so I expect we’ll continue to see new RIAs entering the market.
-Advisors who want to grow will look closer at outsourcing to scale their practices, whether it’s middle- and back-office, OCIO, or other services.
+Advisors who want to grow will look more closely at outsourcing to scale their practices, whether it’s middle- and back-office, OCIO, or other services.
 Another outsourcing driver is that a lot of independent advisors coming from wirehouses haven’t had to run a business before.
 They’ve had IT teams and investment managers to help them.
 By outsourcing, they can focus on enhancing their current client relationships and growing their new businesses.

 John

 With everything that happened in 2020, the biggest takeaway for me is that there is no “normal.”
 The pandemic and technology just accelerated the change that we were already experiencing.
 People talk about the “new normal,” but I think that things will continue to change, and the pace of change will accelerate.
 Adaptability will be an important skill.
-My resolution for 2021 is to make sure that I remain adaptable as the pandemic, economy, and technology continue to change the way we interact professionally and personally.
+My resolution for 2021 is to make sure that I remain adaptable as the pandemic, economy, and technology will continue to change the way we interact professionally and personally.

 Our new house has kept me busy.
 We closed in March 2020 and were actually the moving company’s last house before everything was shut down.
-So, I have been working on a lot of home improvement projects, including updating a bathroom; and painting every room in the house.
-These projects have given me the excuse I need to go to the home improvement store.
+So, I have been working on a lot of home improvement projects, including updating a bathroom and painting every room in the house.
+These projects give me the excuse I need to go to the home improvement store.
 We’ve also spent a lot of time with family down at the Gulf Coast, which is a great way to get out of the same four walls.

-For 2021, our team has noticed a change in the way that advisors interact with clients.
+For 2021, our team has noticed a change in the ways that advisors interact with clients.
 2020 taught a lot of us that you don’t need to meet with people face to face to be productive.
 Self-service digital tools like the Envestnet client portal can help clients help themselves and free up advisors to concentrate on more value-added activities.
 I think digital tools have improved the client experience.

 Thomas